St Sulpice Church’s eclectic architecture

 A small opening placed in the south transept window allows the sunlight to shine onto the brass line.

-The Paris Meridian, or Rose Line as it is known in the book, supposedly runs through Saint Sulpice Church.
+The Paris Meridian, or Rose Line as it is known in the book, supposedly runs through St Sulpice Church.

 St Sulpice Church’s organ, one of the finest in France

-St Sulpice Church is also renowned for its organ, which is considered one of the finest in France.
+Finally, St Sulpice is also renowned for its great organ, one of the finest in France.

-This is indeed where Victor Hugo was married, the writers Marquis de Sade and Charles Baudelaire baptized and Madame de Montespan and two grand daughters of King Louis XIV buried!
+The played when Victor Hugo was married, the writers Marquis de Sade and Charles Baudelaire baptized and Madame de Montespan and two grand daughters of King Louis XIV buried.